edibotopic/disperse/README.md

 > dispersed in (/), included within (@), superposed on (σ), bicontinuous with (×) and in addition to (+)

 The `+` operator can be understood as a ternary operator - in relational algebra this would be the case `R(xyz)` - as it always relates some `x` and `y` to a `z`.
-For example, `(x + y)/z` signifies that the fitst two phases in the formula are not topologically related to each other but bear a topological relation to a common `z`, in this case by their both being dispersed in that phase.
+For example, `(x + y)/z` signifies that the first two phases in the formula are not topologically related to each other but bear a topological relation to a common `z`, in this case by their both being dispersed in that phase.